viet34tqc/notebook/nest.md

 This is called Dependancy Injection.
 Without DI, in the Controller class, we have to intiate the Service class first => code is cumbersome

+In NestJS, if we want to inject other module into a class, we need to use the decorator `@Injectable()` at the top of the class.
+All the injectable class must be added into `providers` array of that module.

 When the user send requests to `Controller`, you might want to validate or transform the data before it reachs the controller.
 This step is called `Pipe`. `Pipe` provides many methods via 2 packages: `class-validator` and `class-transformer`, which you need to install to use pipe in NestJS.
 We will apply this pipe in DTO class

 ```ts